mainkoon81/ooo-Minkun-Model-Collection-I/README.md

  - For this regression model, the maximum likelihood estimators are identical to the least squares estimators.
 The estimator of **σ** will, however, be slightly different.

+> [Nagative Truth]
+ - MLE does not eliminate sampling noise, or give us the truth.
+It’s just a decent estimator .

 -------------------------------------------------------------------------------------------------------------------------------------